kalebmes/Machine-Learning-Repo/README.md

     => my programming assignments

- * Our Final Group project for this course can be accessed by this [link](https://github.com/abbasmammadov/Facial-Expression-Recognition)
+ * Here is the Link for our [Final Group project](https://github.com/abbasmammadov/Facial-Expression-Recognition)